ibm-cloud-docs/solution-tutorials/hpc-eda.hidden.md

   *	Provisions a floating IP (fip) for the login node.
 This is a public IP used to SSH into the cluster.
   *	Creates an Ansible inventory file for the cluster to be used by subsequent Ansible playbooks

-3. Open the `GEN_FILES_DIR` directory and check for a file named `terraform.tfstate`.
-In most cases, you should delete this file, if it exists.
-However, if you previously ran the create_vpc.yml and it failed, don't delete the `terraform.tfstate` file.
-You will need it to retry the playbook, which will then only need to create items starting with the failed items.
+3. If this is the first time you are running the playbook, ensure that there is not an existing copy of the `terraform.tfstate` file in `GEN_FILES_DIR`.
+If you previously ran the playbook and it failed, don't delete the `terraform.tfstate` file.
+You will need it to restart the playbook starting from the place that it failed.
 4. Run the playbook:

   ```